ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

 ```
 * Pact-node helps to run mock provider and create contract files.
 * Karma-pact is a Karma plugin that launches the mock provider before running actual tests.
-* PackWeb is used to define contracts as Interaction and send the, to a pack-node server.
+* PackWeb is used to define contracts as Interaction and send the HTTP request, to a pack-node server.

 Then we need to configure Karma to use Pact node by defining which port to start the mock server, and proxy rule to route url to the mock provider.
 ```